circonus/irondb-docs/monitoring.md

 any) in the same way as metrics ingested from outside.

 The monitor module is not enabled by default.
-To enable it, add the following configuration to `/opt/circonus/etc/irondb-modules-site.conf` then restart the IRONdb service:
+To enable it, add the following configuration to `/opt/circonus/etc/irondb-modules-site.conf`, generate a new UUID and use it to replace the null uuid in the example, and then restart the IRONdb service:

 ```xml